Clayton & Shuttleworth: Steam engines

 33 of the company's traction engines survived into preservation along with 11 steam rollers and 3 steam wagons.
 19 portable engines have also survived.

 Exports

 By 1870 the company was employing 1,200 people at their Lincoln base.
 Many of their products were shipped overseas, and they opened several foreign branches in order to facilitate this.
-The first was in Vienna (Austria), and other branches followed in Pest (Hungary), Prague (now Czech Republic), Cracow (now Poland) and Lemberg (now Ukraine).
+The first was in Vienna (Austria), and other branches followed in Pest (Hungary), Prague (now the Czech Republic), Kraków (now Poland) and Lemberg (now Ukraine).
 The administrative structure changed in 1901, when the firm became a limited company, with Alfred Shuttleworth (1843–1925), son of the founder, becoming the chairman.

 Internal combustion engines

 For a short time in the 20th century Clayton & Shuttleworth made tractors.
 In 1911 they built a four-cylinder oil engine with car-type radiator, sheet-metal bonnet and cab roof.
 A tractor with an oil engine, magneto ignition and mechanical lubrication was exhibited at the Royal Show at Norwich in that year.
 It came with a speed governor, allowing it to be used for powering threshing machines, dynamos and pumps.
 They also displayed a tractor which had been designed for the South American and Canadian markets, and could use either oil or petrol as its fuel.
 By 1913, they had produced a valveless semi-diesel engine, where the movement of the piston controlled the admission of air to the cylinders and the discharging of exhaust gases.
 Four machines with this engine fitted were exhibited at the Royal Show, held on Durdham Down in Bristol.
 This was followed in 1916 by a four-cylinder gas-kerosene engine crawler tractor ("Chain Rail").
 Interest in track-laying vehicles had been sparked by the success of tanks in the First World War.
 The vehicles were fitted with Dorman 6.3 litre engines, initially marketed as 35 hp but subsequently becoming 40 hp.
 The machine was steered by a conventional steering wheel, which controlled large cone clutches to connect the drive to the tracks on either side, but sharper turns could be made by using a footbrake to stop either of the tracks independently.
 The tractor was produced until the mid-1920s, and again briefly in 1928, but production ceased when the company was taken over by Marshall & Sons.
 The company also built a 100 hp gun tractor, similar to a Holt tractor.
 Clayton and Shuttleworth were the first British company to make a combine harvester.